boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

 ADD working group.
 Thanks to all the participants at the microphone, hallways, and mailing list.

+Thanks for suggestion from Glenn Deen to adjust focus to three device classes and focus on all home servers suffering the same authentication problem.

    Acknowledgements from {{?I-D.reddy-add-delegated-credentials}}:
    : Thanks to Neil Cook, Martin Thomson, Tommy Pauly, Benjamin Schwartz, and Michael Richardson for the discussion and comments.